mantidproject/mantid/docs/source/release/v4.3.0/sans.rst

 New
 ###
 - New EQ-SANS instrument definition file to adjust the position of the detector array accoring to log entry "detectorZ".
+- New D16 instrument definition file and loader to manage SANS data.

 Improved